apache/spark/docs/running-on-mesos.md

   <td>executor memory * 0.10, with minimum of 384</td>
   <td>
     The amount of additional memory, specified in MB, to be allocated per executor.
-By default, the overhead will be larger of either 384 or 10% of `spark.executor.memory`.
-If it's set, the final overhead will be this value.
+By default, the overhead will be larger of either 384 or 10% of <code>spark.executor.memory</code>.
+If set, the final overhead will be this value.
   </td>
 </tr>